 I’ve spent the past 5 years writing game design and story analysis pieces under the blog name Vicious Undertow.
 Some past pieces on my deprecated IGN-hosted blog garnered attention from many developers and one was even featured on IGN’s homepage.
 My current blog can be found here.

 My favorite types of games to play are action-adventure, puzzle games, and narrative-focused games.
-My favorite games include Shadow of the Colossus, Bioshock, Transistor, and Outer Wilds.
+My favorite games include Shadow of the Colossus, Transistor, Outer Wilds, and Splatoon 2.